Bunnings: 2010s

 In October 2019, Bunnings acquired specialist tool retailer Adelaide Tools.
 At the time, the business had five retail outlets, a mower centre and an online store.
 The business was rebranded as Tool Kit Depot.
+In December 2019, Bunnings launched its online marketplace, named MarketLink.

 2020s

 In mid-May 2020, Bunnings announced it would close seven stores in New Zealand in Ashburton, Hornby, Hastings, Cambridge, Rangiora, Te Awamutu, and Putāruru with the loss of 145 jobs as a result of the global COVID-19 pandemic.
 This left Bunnings with 41 New Zealand stores, including 12 in Auckland.

 In Australia, Bunnings unsuccessfully lobbied the Victorian state government to exempt its 168 stores from closure during the second Melbourne lockdown.
 However the company was allowed to continue fulfilling online orders, and subsequently its online business expanded and grew due to continuing demand despite various periods of restrictions around the country.

 In April 2021, Bunnings announced it would acquire tile retailer Beaumont Tiles.
 The ACCC ruled that the purchase of Beaumont Tiles outlets would not reduce competition as Bunnings was not currently in the field in a big way.
 Bunnings has said it will continue to run Beaumont Tiles the way it has been and with the same management team.